 Notify Your Employer

 Injuries in the workplace are a common occurrence.
 More so in occupations where physical labor and heavy machinery are employed.
-Employers are bound by the law to provide a safe place to work.Click To TweetSo, in the event of an injury, you should notify your employer as soon as possible, preferably in writing.
-On being notified, the employer is bound to provide you with a workers’ compensation claim form within a fixed deadline.
+Employers are bound by the law to provide a safe place to work.Click To TweetIn the event of a workplace injury, it’s advisable to promptly notify your employer, ideally in written form.
+Once notified, your employer is obligated to furnish you with a workers’ compensation claim form within a specified timeframe.

 Disability Benefits